-8.1 We use Target Tracker to track and monitor pupil's progress.
+8.1 We use Sonar to track and monitor pupil's progress.

 At St Andrew's Junior CE (VA) school, we strive to make our assessment purposeful, allowing us to match the correct level of work to the needs of the pupils.
 Assessment is continuous and information for assessment is gathered in various ways: talking to children, observing their work, marking and termly tests.
 These assessments will be used to plan future work, to ensure pupils are both challenged and supported.
-Teachers will indicate to children their next steps and learning targets on a regular basis in their books.